functionalprogrammingstrategies/functionalprogrammingstrategies/src/pages/indexed-types/codata.md

 #### Exercise: Torque {-}

-In Section [@sec:indexed-types:phantom] we saw how we could use phantom types to represent units.
+In Section [@sec:indexed-types:phantom] we saw we could use phantom types to represent units.
 We also ran into a limitation: we had no way to inspect the phantom types and hence make decisions based on them.
-Now, with indexed codata, we can do that.
+Now, with indexed codata, we can do solve this problem.

 Below if the definition of `Length` we previously used.
 Your mission is to: